 Related Skills

-- app-development - Functions, database & API for persistence, leaderboards
+advance(seconds)instead of wall-clock waits,page inspect, screenshots - app-development - functions, database & API for persistence and leaderboards

 - app-auth - Sign in with Gipity for user identity

-- app-llm - AI-powered NPCs using LLM service
+- app-llm - AI-powered NPCs using the LLM service